joleenchong/ObsidianNotes/Classes/Object Oriented Software Engineering/05 Separation of concerns.md

 Package encapsulation:
 - if public, protected, and private omitted, classes and interfaces are package-private -> only visible within package
-- can separate a package
+- helps separate a package out

 Don't create nested classes unless inside class is conceptually part of outer class.